 Step 2: A Finished Rug

 The glue gun was a good idea and I think it did save me some time HOWEVER, I would never attempt to glue fabric like this to a rug mat again, it just didn’t have anything to really stick to.
 If I ever did this again I would glue the braids down to a solid piece of fabric (probably drop cloth) cut to size and then just throw the rubber rug mat under it, that would have saved me quite a bit of grief.
-Right now I will need to flip the rug over and glue it better down to the mat, I also plan on covering all of the fabric with poly acrylic so its more durable.
-I would say, in the end, this project was worth it and I do love our rug but it will be a long time before I ever do anything this big again lol!
+Right now I will need to flip the rug over and glue it better down to the mat.
+I would say, in the end, this project was worth it and I do love my rug but it will be a long time before I ever do anything this big again lol!

 Participated in the